gicait/pLitter/Prepare_Nvidia_Jetson_Nano.md

-# Prepare Nvidia Jetson Nano 4GB as CCTV camera for Floating Litter Detection
+# Prepare Nvidia Jetson Nano 4GB as a CCTV camera for Floating Litter Detection

+### Requirements
+    - Nvidia Jetson Nano 4GB Dev Kit
+    - SD card (> 32GB)
+    - USB Camera
+    - Other peripherals, please refer to [components](./components.md) for list of equipments we use to build the camera setup.

 ## Install OS and boot from TF card